Bear Creek (Colorado): First White Settlements

+First White Settlers in Lakewood

 A band of Utes considered Iron Springs, at the base of the current Dinosaur Ridge and proximate to Council Tree, as part of their territory.
 The Utes allowed Alexander Rooney to stay there, and he became known as the first formal settler in the area.
 This was just north of Bear Creek.
 Alexander Rooney came from Ohio (Lakewood history) or Iowa (Colorado Encyclopedia) in search of gold.
 He did some prospecting along the Blue River, then went to New Mexico to work as a miner during the winter of 1860–61.
 Returning to Colorado in April, he set up a dairy farm near the Swan River.
 That fall he led his cattle down to Denver to find winter pasture and establish a permanent ranch.
 He claimed the land, built a log shelter, and went back to Iowa and married Emeline Littlefield.
 In 1862 he and Emeline returned to Colorado with Emeline's brother, Thomas Littlefield, who would become Rooney's ranching partner."
 Rooney from Iowa built a ranch house near the Ute's Council Tree and Iron Spring.
 "Water was flowing out of the groundwater spring," Rooney said, recalling the story, the way he heard it, how his great-granddad came to settle here.
 "He thought this was an ideal spot.
 There were buffalo all over."
 The Ute Indians were the primary people from whom he seemed to need permission.

 "A tall Native American named Colorow (originally Comanche but married Ute) and his extended family lived in the Evergreen Valley...on Lookout Mountain, (and)...they would travel down the Apex Trail single-file with their herds of goats and horses, and congregate at what is now the Rooney Ranch along the Hogback.
 There they bathed in the waters of the Iron Spring.
 The grass along Rooney Creek and on Green Mountain was plentiful and tall, easily feeding the livestock while the women tanned the hides.
 The women also designed elaborate patterns on their moccasins using the beads they obtained by trading buckskins."